 The principal will be responsible for granting permission for Category 2 activities.
 Staff must complete a Category 2 Approval Form (Appendix D) and submit it to the principal prior to booking the activity.
+This includes all athletic events.

 An exception occurs with attendance at Mass, both in school and at the parish, which is part of the regular Catholic School program.
 All students will attend Mass.
 At the beginning of each school year, schools will inform parents/guardians of the dates that their children will be transported by bus to the parish for Mass.